DO NOT PARK IN THE CHURCH PARKING LOT BEHIND THE THEATER, YOU WILL BE TOWED!

-One of our most popular events returns and it is bigger and better than ever!
+A Heights Theater tradition!
+One of our most popular events!
+An event that sells out year after year.
 You will not want to miss the perennial TECHNICOLOR favorite, WHITE CHRISTMAS, on the big screen!

 Plus.....ON OUR STAGE!
-The big show starts with a special 20 minute concert by the wonderful CONNIE EVINGSON, singing a stocking full of your favorite holiday classics!
-Accompanied by Rick Carlson on the piano as well as A BOUNCING BALL SING ALONG!!
+The big show starts with a special 20 minute concert by the wonderful MAUD HIXSON, singing a stocking full of your favorite holiday classics!
+Accompanied by Rick Carlson on the piano.

 WHITE CHRISTMAS FAQS

-Q: I have an MPR or Chinook Book 2 for 1 coupon, can I use these for White Christmas?
+Q: I have an MPR 2 for 1 coupon, can I use these for White Christmas?

 A: No, since this is a special event we do not accept any 2 for 1 coupons or other discounts.